slevy14/git-tutorial/README.md

 `cd [DIRECTORY]` changes your current directory.
 `mkdir [DIRECTORY NAME]` creates a new directory at your current location.
 `touch [FILENAME]` creates a new file at your current location.
 `vim [FILENAME]` opens a file in Vim.
+Press `i` to enter insert mode, `esc` to exit, and `:wq` to save and quit.
 I use Vim here because it is the command line text editor that I'm most familiar with.
 For more information and a quick shortcut/command reference, check out https://vim.rtorr.com/.
 `python3 [FILENAME].py` runs a python file.
 <br>
 `git init` creates a new local git repository at your current location.